 How long do elephants live depends on the threats they face that shorten their lifespan.
 Elephants in the wild run the risk of losing their lives due to poaching or human conflicts.
 Elephants in the zoo, however, run the risk of not being self-sustaining.

 In the wild, elephants are in danger of getting poached.
 Both male and female African elephants have tusks, but only male Asian elephants have tusks.
 Poachers hunt down elephants to kill them for their tusks.
 These tusks are then traded illegally in international markets.
 On average, 200,000 elephants are poached every year.

 Elephants and humans can live in harmony with each other.
 However, there are instances when they can have conflicts.
 With the rise of deforestations, elephants are faced with limited spaces and can wander into human spaces.
 This can lead elephants to have conflicts with humans.
 Both humans and elephants run the risk of losing their lives due to habitat loss.

 In zoos, elephants have been struggling to reproduce.
 The numbers are quite alarming, infertility rates have gone from 22 percent to 45 percent over seven years.
 Captive elephants do not get as much exercise and have a high-calorie diet while in the zoo, this plays a role in their disrupted ovarian cycle.

 Elephant conservation is more important than ever!
-Did you know that elephants have a large impact on the environment?
-They dig holes for water and as a result this helps provide water for other animals.
-Elephants eat a lot during the day, and when they eat vegetation it allows for new plants to grow and expand.
+Elephants play an important role in their ecosystems.
+They dig holes for water, and as a result, this helps provide water for other animals.
+Elephants eat a lot during the day, and when they eat vegetation, it allows for new plants to grow and expand.

-For Elephants works every day for elephant conservation through research.
-You can help save elephants from going extinct in captivity and the wild.
+You help save elephants by supporting our elephant research.
+At For Elephants, we find the best elephant conservation strategies for elephants in the wild and zoos.
 If you would like to contribute, you can donate or purchase our apparel to raise awareness today!